-Pizza dough recipe
+Pizza dough recipe- Napoli style

-Pizza recipes and dough recipes are all over the internet and vary from baker to pizzaiolo but there are few things which crop up again and again in almost every post or video: sugar and yeast and olive oil in the dough.
+Dough recipes are all over the internet and vary from baker to pizzaiolo but there are few things which crop up again and again in almost every post or video: sugar and yeast and olive oil in the dough.

 Contrary to what you may see or hear, you don’t need sugar to get yeast going.
 Just dissolve it in warm water and add it to your flour.
 Flour has enough sugar in the carbohydrate to activate the yeast.
+Also try making a Poolish, a traditional bakers starter, that uses flour, water and a bit of yeast that is fermented overnight until it is very active and bubbly or get your own sourdough starter going that uses natural yeasts that exist on everything around us!

 This goes for bread making as well.
 The dough will also taste better if retarded overnight or for a couple of nights in the fridge and then brought back to room temperature before you bake.
 The cooler the dough, the more it will ‘pop’ in the oven as the gas in the dough expands rapidly.

 As a well known pizzaiolo in the US quite rightly pointed out, pizza is NOT bread!
 Pizza is a leavened flatbread which should just bubble up in places around the edge or cornichione.
 As a word, pizza is related to and derived from the ancient greek pitta and similar breads are found all over the continent from pissaladiere in France all the way to Turkey’s pida and middle eastern pittah.
+Try this Catalan version COCA DE CEBOLLA-A YUMMY ONION FLATBREAD that you’ll find in bakeries and cafes in and around Barcelona.

 Traditionally cooked at high heat in a brick oven, these breads are a staple food combined with simple fresh ingredients and not a dumping ground for anything that comes to hand from the fridge.

 The modern pizza has regional variations even within Italy and changed character somewhat when taken to the US with the deep pan pizza of Chicago.
-Humble pizza dough recipes continue to evolve with new toppings added daily as the concept spreads across the globe.
+Humble dough recipes continue to evolve with new toppings added daily as the concept spreads across the globe.

-Our recipe, which is baked whenever we fire up the wood-fired oven, is a thin crust pizza made from approx 275-300g of dough made with 00 high gluten flour, salt and water, stretched out by hand on a floured wooden peel and then baked in a very hot 450C oven.
+Our recipe, which is baked whenever we fire up the wood-fired oven, is a thin crust pizza made from approx 275-300g of dough made with 00 high gluten organic flour, salt and water, stretched out by hand on a floured wooden peel and then baked in a very hot 450C oven.
 It is always cooked in under 90 seconds and usually a lot shorter, sometimes 45 seconds at the beginning of baking!

 See my post with the ingredients for dough here